Laurakarangwa/Regression_Analysis_Summative/README.md

 - Flutter SDK installed
 - Android Studio or Visual Studio Code
-- Android Emulator or a physical Android device
+- Android Emulator or a physical Android device with internet access

 ### Steps